 Peer-Reviewed Journal Article References:

 Stevenson, H. C., & Renard, G. (1993).
 Trusting ole' wise owls: Therapeutic use of cultural strengths in African-American families.
 Professional Psychology: Research and Practice, 24(4), 433–442.

 Want, V., Parham, T. A., Baker, R. C., & Sherman, M. (2004).
 African American Students' Ratings of Caucasian and African American Counselors Varying in Racial Consciousness.
 Cultural Diversity and Ethnic Minority Psychology, 10(2), 123–136.

 Ward, E. C. (2005).
 Keeping It Real: A Grounded Theory Study of African American Clients Engaging in Counseling at a Community Mental Health Agency.
 Journal of Counseling Psychology, 52(4), 471–481.

 Ethics CEU QUESTION 4

-What were two ethical issues raised by Gerald’s case?
+What were the ethical issues raised by Gerald’s case?
 To select and enter your answer go to .